sanchita723/Recommendation-systems-with-python/README.md

 # Recommendation-systems-with-python
-In this we are going to build recommendation system based on various techniques and algorithms in machine learning using python
+In this we are going to build recommendation system based on very basic technique of weighted average using python